peak/s5cmd/README.md

 ```
 This will add a few lines (depending on configuration) to your `.bashrc` or `.zshrc` file.
 After installation, run `source .bashrc` (or restart your shell) to activate the changes.

+> Note: Auto-completion always works with AWS Endpoint, `-endpoint-url` does not override it's behaviour.

 #### Examples ####

 To utilize shell autocompletion, use the `<tab>` key on the shell CLI.
 If there is more than one match, nothing will happen until a second `<tab>` is hit, which then will show options.
 Examples: